The BCHL has announced a new focus for the league moving forward: ‘Modern Hockey’.

 With fighting penalties significantly declining year after year, the BCHL is already in the process of moving away from that type of hockey and instead emphasizing speed, skill and scoring.

 The league also serves as a model for the professional game.
 This is backed up by the BCHL’s growing representation at the NHL Draft.
-Eight players were selected out of the BCHL in 2019, including first-rounder Alex Newhook, as well as four more players who will play in the league this year.
+Eight players were selected out of the BCHL in 2019, including first-rounder Alex Newhook.
+Former BCHL players can also be found on AHL, ECHL and European professional rosters.

 The BCHL will also continue to explore ways to improve player safety through initiatives at the league level.